 5 Key Hacks For Growing Your Hair Long

-Growing your hair may seem simple – just don’t get it cut so often… However, in reality, great hair needs to be shiny, lustrous and healthy – not just long.
-GEORGIA DAY shares all the tips you need to know for nurturing longer, stronger and healthier hair
+Growing your hair may seem simple – just don’t get it cut so often – however, in reality, great hair needs to be shiny, lustrous and healthy, not just long.
+Here, GEORGIA DAY shares all the tips you need to know for nurturing longer, stronger locks

 On average, hair grows about half an inch per month, but the exact amount varies and is affected by everything from genetics and ethnicity to stress levels, medication and general health.
 There are three phases of growth and shedding: anagen, catagen and telogen.
 The anagen phase is the most active of the three and is when new cells are formed in the root of the hair.
-To optimize growth in this key stage, it’s important to keep hair healthy, because breakages may be one of the reasons it isn’t growing as long as you would like.
+To optimize growth in this key stage, it’s important to keep hair healthy, because breakages may be one of the reasons it isn’t growing as long as you would like.“Healthy hair will not break as easily as dry, brittle hair, and therefore will reach its natural maximum length,” says trichologist Candy Lewis Williams, ND.
+So, how can you tell if your hair is in shape?
+“Healthy hair will have its own natural shine, without styling products.”
+Banishing split ends is also a must if you want long-term health, says Williams.
+“I recommend a trim every eight weeks; a split end can catch in your comb or brush, and it doesn’t always break on the ends – it can break off three or four inches up the hair shaft.”

 Healthy scalp = healthy hair

-Protein-rich products help to keep your hair in shape.
-Look for those containing keratin or amino acids, as they help nourish, repair and replace any protein that’s been lost through damage.
-To protect your strands, avoid silicones and heavy oils, says Van Clarke: “Despite making the hair look lovely today, they dehydrate the hair and ruin it for tomorrow.”
+Protein is key for keeping your hair in shape.
+Look for products containing keratin or amino acids, as they help nourish, repair and replace any protein that’s been lost through damage.
+Plus, to protect your strands, avoid silicones and heavy oils, says Van Clarke: “Despite making the hair look lovely today, they dehydrate the hair and ruin it for tomorrow.”
 And try to steer clear of sodium laurel sulphates (SLS) and DEA, says Williams, which act like detergents, irritating your hair follicles.
-As for heat, avoid regular heat styling, but if you must iron or blow out your hair, set your tool to a lower temperature and always apply a heat-protection spray first to minimize damage.
-Never, ever iron wet, damp or even dirty hair, because adding intense heat to hair with a build-up of dirt and product will compact the damage and lead to breakage.
-Getting regular trims may seem counterintuitive if you’re trying to grow your length, but banishing split ends is a must if you want long-term health, says Williams.
-“I recommend a trim every eight weeks; a split end can catch in your comb or brush, and it doesn’t always break on the ends – it can break off three or four inches up the hair shaft.”
+As for heat, avoid regular heat styling, but if you must iron or blow out your hair, set your tool to a lower temperature, and always apply a heat-protection spray first to minimize damage.
+Never, ever iron wet, damp or even dirty hair, because adding intense heat to hair with a build-up of dirt and product can compact the damage and lead to breakage.

 What to eat for healthy hair